Miss Helen American HollyIlex opaca 'Miss Helen'

 Miss Helen Holly is a low-maintenance plant and it needs little care.
 Newly-planted trees should be watered regularly until they are well-established.
 Apply some fertilizer blended for evergreen trees in spring, especially if you are trimming your holly regularly.
 New trees can be trimmed in late spring, after the crop of new leaves has matured a little, and in late summer, allowing time for fall growth to mature.
 Once your trees start blooming, trim annually in summer, once you can see the small green berries, so as not to trim away your berry crop.

 The American holly, Ilex opaca, can be found growing beneath deciduous trees in forests all the way from New York to Texas and Florida, and west into Oklahoma and Indiana.
 This native tree has been grown in gardens for many years, and it is more adaptable and reliable in many areas than the European holly.
-One day in 1936 Stuart H. McLean, a nurseryman from Towson, Maryland, was tramping the woods of Arundel County, Maryland.
+One day in 1936 Stuart H. McLean, a nurseryman from Towson, Maryland, was tramping the woods of Anne Arundel County, Maryland.
 He saw a beautiful holly tree, much more compact and dense than typical American holly trees.
 He took some branches home and grew trees from them.
 He named his tree ‘Miss Helen’, after his wife.

 For a great display of big red berries at Christmas, you can’t beat the Miss Helen Holly.
 This reliable tree has a well-established reputation for beauty and charm, and you will love its neat, compact growth.
 These top-quality trees are not to be compared with unnamed seedlings, and they must be grown from stem pieces to preserve their unique qualities.
 Always in short supply, we are lucky to have some plants available, but order now, as they will soon be gone.